 You will be surprised to learn No Knead Focaccia is made with simple ingredients and easy to make.
 What you do need is time.
 I recommend making the dough at least 8hrs ahead of time.
 So if you would like fresh-baked focaccia with dinner, I recommend making the dough first thing in the morning, allowing it to rise in the fridge for at least 8hrs before shaping, proofing, and baking it.

-To make Gluten Free No Knead Focaccia you do not need a mixer, two medium mixing bowls, and a spoon/spatula.
+This Gluten Free No Knead Focaccia is made without a stand mixer.
+You only need two medium mixing bowls, and a spoon/spatula.

 How to bake Gluten Free Focaccia Bread

-Before you can bake the gluten-free version of focaccia bread, it needs to rise a second time at room temperature.
+Before you can bake the gluten-free version of focaccia bread, it must rise again at room temperature.
 Please plan accordingly since it can take anywhere from 1hr to 1.5hrs depending on how warm your kitchen is.

 Second Proof: When ready to bake, remove your focaccia dough from the refrigerator.
 Gently oil the bottom of an 8x8 pan with some oil.
 Only a little bit.
 This just helps the bread from sticking to the pan.